camelcasemotion : Motion through CamelCaseWords and underscore_notation.

 respectively.
 But we can make this easier:

-which do not move word-wise (forward/backward), but Camel-wise; i.e. to word
+not move word-wise (forward/backward), but Camel-wise; i.e. to word boundaries

-boundaries and uppercase letters.
-The motions also work on underscore notation,
+and uppercase letters.
+The motions also work on underscore notation, where

-quotes).
-Just like with the regular motions, a [count] can be prepended to move
+double quotes).
+Just like with the regular motions, a [count] can be prepended

 characters like // or ;), the new motions move just like the regular motions.

 operator-pending and visual mode.
-Analog to that, this script defines inner
+Analog to that, this plugin defines inner

 USAGE

-:help operator), and visual mode.
-For example, type 'bc,w' to change 'Camel' in
+(cp. operator), and visual mode.
+For example, type bc,w to change "Camel"

 Given the following CamelCase identifiers in a source code fragment: